I’m a solo traveller, how do I book a tour?

 Where do we meet?

-All the tours start and end from Safetstore UK, Jordan Street, L1 0BG
+All the tours start and end from Safestore UK, Jordan Street, L1 0BG

 Is car parking available?

 At the weekends, you might be able to find a space and park for free at Safestore for the duration of the tour (saving you around £8 in parking fees!) but there is also plenty of paid parking near by.

 Do I need to reserve?

 Bookings are ALWAYS required but you can always telephone to make a last minute booking if we have space, if you book on the day – 07986139531

 Do I need to pay when I reserve a cycle tour?